Vintage Green Review and Green Living

-Did you know that only about 30% of what we put in our recycling bins in the U.S. is actually recycled?
-Some estimates even place that number as low as 8%.
+Did you know that less than 30% of what we put in our recycling bins in the U.S. is actually recycled?

 Due to changes in plastic exports to China, and growing contamination in recycling bins, recycling is not as effective as we want to believe.

-We feel good filling up the recycling bin instead of the trash can, but the dirty truth is that the majority of our recyclables are still ending up in the landfill anyway.
+We feel good filling up the recycling bin instead of the trash, but the dirty truth is that the majority of our recyclables are still ending up in the landfill anyway.

-VGR was created in response to the growing plastic crisis–to combat this problem through changing our daily habits.
+VGR was created in response to the growing plastic crisis–to combat this problem with tips for changing our daily habits.
 To get rid of plastic and choose more sustainable goods.

-As the founder of VGR, I’m a writer, green living enthusiast, and vegan pastry lover seeking creative ways to first reduce and reuse, THEN recycle things in my home.
+As the founder of VGR, I’m a writer, green living enthusiast, and vegan pastry lover seeking creative ways to first reduce and reuse, THEN recycle things in our home.
 Especially plastic.

 I don’t want to just create a blog that lists “better” stuff to buy.
 I want to create a community that is fun, kind, hopeful, and above all, effective.

 VGR is my attempt at starting (or continuing) a dialogue that reflects on what it means to be a modern human in relation to this earth, and how we can support one another in healing it.